VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 4

 ### What have I learnt this week?
+To reflect upon the learning process his week, it is evident that I have gained valuable knowledge about system dynamics and the three main resistance policies: Feedbacks, Time delays and Nonlinearities.
+I learnt that systems are interdependant and have many forms of positive and negative feedback.
 ### What do I 'now know' that I did not before?
+Upone reflection, it is evident that I now know the way feedback works in system dynamics.
+I have also gained knowledge about the key componants in network modelling.
+Furthermore, the way system dynamics work and how each model provides pros and cons to systems has proved to give insights about how different types of networking are important.
 ### What insights have I gained?
+Upon reflection the network models structure ad its measures of structure is a key insight that I have gained this week.
+I understood and learnt that the measures of structure in a network are a direct result from the combination of these 7 components:
+* Size
+* Density
+* Diameter
+* Shortest path
+* Subgraphs
+* Components
+* Islands
 ### What are (my/the) perceived strengths and weaknesses that I have observed?

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?